sahilahmed0707/WebKritiForum/README.md

 * Responsiveness - All pages are optimized for devices with smaller screens.
 * Upvote Feature - You can upvote once any discussion or posts (even your own).
 * Dashboard - In the Dashboard Page you can see the number of discussions started, upvotes received, and posts done by you.
 You can also view you account details which are Username, Email and Name.
 Discussion started by you are shown below the user details sorted chronologically.
-* You can access any discussion just by typing its title in any combination of case through "/post/title yes"("Title yes" and "tiTLe YES" will take you to same discussion with title "Title yes").
+* You can access any discussion just by typing its title in any combination of upper and lower case through "/post/title yes"("Title yes" and "tiTLe YES" will take you to same discussion with title "Title yes").

 ## SCREENSHOTS